soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E0_Ablauf-Zielsetzung_en.md

 Subsequent units transfer this approach to learners’ own research data and deepen both formal modeling and implementation in WissKI.

+> **What is the module about?**
+>
-> **We start with information about an object and gradually develop a semantic data model.
-Along the way, we identify concepts, events, and relationships, make their meaning explicit, and prepare them for later implementation in WissKI.**
+> We start with information about an object and gradually develop a semantic data model.
+Along the way, we identify concepts, events, and relationships, make their meaning explicit, and prepare them for later implementation in WissKI.

 ---